soonbong-lee/soonbong-lee.github.io/_pages/about.md

 - Accepted for Presentation at *Ninth Marketplace Innovation Workshop (MIW), 2024*
 - Featured on [*Yale Insight*](https://insights.som.yale.edu/insights/using-operations-research-to-improve-the-refugee-resettlement-process)

-[Diversity in Labor Markets: Implications of the Rooney Rule], with Vahideh Manshadi and Faidra Monachou, Work in Progress, 2024.
+Diversity in Labor Markets: Implications of the Rooney Rule, with Vahideh Manshadi and Faidra Monachou, Work in Progress, 2024.

 Published
 =====